neilthawani/intro-to-csv/README.md

 => #<CSV::Table mode:col_or_row row_count:9>
 ```

-We see that the data is stored as a ```CSV::Table``` object.
-We can pass in another parameter, then, called "header_converters," and set the types of the headers to :symbol.
+We see that the data is stored as a `CSV::Table` object.
+We can pass in another parameter, then, called `header_converters`, and set the types of the `headers` to `:symbol`.

 ```ruby
 data = CSV.read('guided.csv', headers: true, header_converters: :symbol)